Shorebirds are generally quite vocal while flying or feeding, and many have complex songs that are heard on their breeding grounds in the Arctic.

 (birds in flight, Aug, MA).

-In this larger foraging flock the calls sound similar to those of Short-billed Dowitcher and Semipalmated Sandpiper but are less squeaky, and have a different sonagram (May, NJ).
+Dunlin calling to one another as they feed.
+The calls sound similar to those of Short-billed Dowitcher and Semipalmated Sandpiper but are less squeaky, and have a different sonagram (May, NJ).

 Various calls by a feeding flock (Nov, NJ).